 Most of the header values are self-explanatory.
-Below we explain the rest in more detail.
+Below, we explain the rest in more detail.

 Control_block_hash: The hashed value of the current chain-link session's control block.
-Block_type_id: Types of block can be "Small text", "Long text", "Sound", "Visual", "Software", "Control", "Blank".
-We record the ids of those types in the block.
+Block_type_id: Block types include "short text," "long text," "sound," "visual," "software," "control," and "blank."
+We record the IDs of those types in the block.
 Special blocks.

-[Control block value is: 100.
-Blank block value is : 0 (zero)].
+[The value of the control block is 100.
+The value of a blank block is [0 (zero)].